 No matter what the details of a case, however, the best advice is always to begin proceeding with a claim as soon as possible, when the details will be fresh in your mind and supporting evidence easier to gather.
 Amongst the details which will allow a personal injury lawyer to build the strongest possible case are the following:

 Since a part of any compensation awarded will be calculated in order to ensure that your injury doesn’t lead to financial hardship, it is imperative that you keep any receipts relating to expenses arising directly from your injury.
 These could include medical bills or wages lost through time taken off work.
 If it is felt that your injury will create expenses into the future, such as a drop in your earning ability or the cost of ongoing care, this amount will also be included in your compensation.
 The other part of any payment will be made on the basis of the type and severity of your injury.

-Our injury solicitors work on a no win no fee basis, meaning that there is no financial risk to making a claim as there are no substantial upfront legal fees to pay.
-If you are ready to talk about your case, you can contact us using the claim form, or the freephone number, at the top of this page.
+An expert injury solicitor will work on a no win no fee basis, meaning that there is no financial risk to making a claim as there are no substantial upfront legal fees to pay.
+If you are ready to talk about your case, you can contact a trained legal adviser using the online claim form, or call for free on 0800 234 6438.